rreemmii-dev/Clash-Of-Clans-Discord-Bot/TERMS.md

 ## Changes to the Terms

 We may change these Terms of Service in the future.
-Whenever we make a significant change to these Terms of Service, we will let you know by the bot support server.
+Whenever we make a significant change to these Terms of Service, we will let you know through the bot support server.
 When you use the bot, you accept the latest Terms of Service currently in effect.